idmontie/gulp-react-scss-hot-loading/README.md

 # Gulp + React + SCSS + hot-loading

-Example repo to get the pipeline down
+Example repo to get the entire React pipeline down

-Uses the following:
+## What is included

 Scripts: